shreeya20desai/An-Automated-System-For-Local-GPs/README.md

 An Automated System for Local GPs, mainly aims in solving the current problems faced by the patients , Doctor and Nurses.
 With the help of this project, the main goal is to design a user friendly webapp, application scheduling for patients, availability setting for Doctor and Nurses, manage prescription, reduced time involved for appoinment booking ,and deployment of the application on one of the Cloud provider(Azure/AWS/GCP).

-_[Add your project description here, these will typically be around 100-150 words long]_

 ### List of requirements (objectives):

 [comment]: # "You can add as many additional bullet points as necessary by adding an additional hyphon symbol '-' at the end of each list"